prometheus/docs/content/docs/guides/dockerswarm.md

 can be used to automatically monitor the Docker daemons or the Node Exporters who run on the Swarm hosts.

-The second one, **services**, will discover the services deployed in the swarm.
-This could be used if you only want to scrape one of the targets at the same time, as it would used the load balanced IP address.
-Each port will be discovered individually.
-Services with multiple ports would be mapped to multiple targets in Prometheus, and service that do not expose ports won't be discovered.

-The third role, **tasks**, represents any individual container deployed in the swarm.
-Each service is be mapped by one or multiple containers.
+The second role, **tasks**, represents any individual container deployed in the swarm.
+Each task gets its associated service labels.
+One service can be mapped by one or multiple tasks.

+The third one, **services**, will discover the services deployed in the swarm.
+It will discover the ports exposed by the services.
+Usually you will want to use the tasks role instead of this one.

+Prometheus will only discover tasks and service that expose ports.

-**Note**: The rest of this post assumes that you have a Swarm running.
+NOTE: The rest of this post assumes that you have a Swarm running.

+## Setting up Prometheus

+For this guide, you need to [setup Prometheus][setup].
+We will assume that Prometheus runs on a Docker Swarm manager node and has access to the Docker socket at `/var/run/docker.sock`.

 ## Monitoring Docker daemons